josephcalungsod/GroceryStore/README.md

+# Web API connected to a database.

-# Grocery Store Inventory System
+# Grocery Store Inventory System.

 A Maven web application to manage, track, and access inventory and customer details for a grocery store.
 It can work both locally (in CLI) and remotely (on Postman).